rubysattar/the-holistic-educator/README.md

 # The Holistic Educator - front end application

 - The final version of this project will be an application that:
-1. Tracks connections teachers make with students (i.e. a teacher would be able to see who she has checked in with or not 'today').
+1. Tracks connections teachers make with students (i.e. a teacher would be able to see who she/he/they has checked in with or not 'today').
 2. Informs teachers of the supports needed to fulfill social-emotional needs (key word filters would suggest books or web resources).
 - This project is near and dear to me as a huge advocate for social-emotional learning in schools.
 This application is a tool that many teachers who are tracking their connections with students will find helpful to ensure that they are reaching every student.

+## How does it work?

+- A teacher signs in, selects the Student Roster tab.
+- A teacher can index all of her/his/their students to see relevant data about each of her/his/their students.
+- A teacher can then choose to update or delete an existing student and/or create a new student.

 ## Important Links